surilindur/comunica-components/packages/actor-rdf-join-inner-multi-adaptive-heuristics/README.md

 * `useCardinality`: Whether to restart join based on changes in metadata cardinality.
 * `useTimeout`: Whether to restart join using a timeout.
 * `allowUnlimitedRestarts`: Whether the restart should be allowed to take place more than once.
+* `restartMessage`: The message to print to console when restarting a join.
 * `timeout`: The timeout value on milliseconds for restarting the join.